CaffeinatedFunctionality/supertag/README.md

 ### Spring Cleaning
-There is a class method `SimpleHashtag::Hashtag#clean_orphans` to remove unused hashtags from the DB.
+There is a class method `SimpleUsertag::Usertag#clean_orphans` to remove unused usertags from the DB.
 It is currently not hooked, for two reasons:
 - It is not optimised at all, DB-wise.
 - Destructive method should be called explicitly.